Switching gas providers

 No, it is a simple procedure that doesn’t require any plumbing to your premises.

 No. You will receive a final bill from your current gas provider shortly after the switch date.
-Your new bill with the new gas company will be sent at the regular quarterly or monthly bill cycle for that provider.
+Your new gas company will then send your new bill at their regular monthly or quarterly terms.

 But do remember to cancel your direct debit account if you've set one up with your previous gas company.